 Poster sessions are scheduled to provide an opportunity for selected papers to be presented in greater visual detail and should facilitate vivid discussions with attendees.
 All poster presenters will be supplied with a bulletin board that is 8-feet high x 4-feet wide.
 As the bottom 3 feet are often difficult to view, please plan to have your poster fit within a section that is 5-feet high x 4-foot wide (152 cm x 121 cm).
 Presenters will be provided with pins.
 Authors must remain in the vicinity of the bulletin board for the duration of the session (60-90 minutes) to answer questions.
 Note that poster presenters are not supplied with any audiovisual equipment.
 Those requiring such equipment should refrain from requesting the poster only or poster preferred formats on the submission form.
 For more details about Poster Presentation Guidelines click here.

 Like a conventional poster, an e-poster should convey an author’s introduction, motivation, results, and conclusions, on one screen.
 However, e-posters will provide the author with the option to digitally bring up supplemental details for deeper discussion.
-Authors should request to be considered for E-Posters.
+Not all authors will be considered for E-Posters.
 E-Posters will be selected by Chairs and authors will be notified.

 Authors should plan to spend the majority of their time on the main page.
 Links within the main page may bring up supplemental material giving details of methods or calculations, deeper background material, or further directions for future research.
 Authors may take advantage of the medium to display movies, but movies should be short and allow the audience to briefly take in the content before moving on.
 Authors will be provided a large screen display and will be expected to bring their own computer.
-They may use any presentation software they wish including Keynote, PowerPoint, Prezi, or others.
+They may use any PowerPoint or Adobe PDF for presentation.
 Examples of E-posters can be found below.